 Once you commit to growing your marketing team, it’s important to consider how that team will fit into the larger framework of your business.
-As content strategist Karen McCandless points out, collaboration is key.
+As a content strategist, Karen McCandless points out, collaboration is key.

 “A marketing department is not an island.
 A marketing team is at the heart of any business and will have to work with most other departments, from sales to customer service to accounting.” - Karen McCandless, Content Strategist